 Switzerland Work Permit

 Jobs in Switzerland demand more than the Switzerland work permit and just the obvious Switzerland CV with Switzerland cover letter writing and translation - it requires careful preparation.
-You will face problems that in all probability did not even cross your mind when you become interested in job search in Switzerland.
+You will face problems that in all probability did not even cross your mind when you become interested in a job search in Switzerland.